hakuhodo-technologies/scope-rl/docs/documentation/examples/multiple.rst

 ~~~~~~~~~~
 The next step is to create the inputs for OPE estimators.
 Here, we show the case of creating inputs for importance-sampling based estimators for brevity.
-For the case of creating inputs for model-based and marginal importance-sampling based estimators, please also refer to :docs:`Example Codes for Basic OPE </socumentation/examples/basic_ope>`.
+For the case of creating inputs for model-based and marginal importance-sampling based estimators, please also refer to :doc:`Example Codes for Basic OPE </documentation/examples/basic_ope>`.

 We first show the case of creating whole logged datasets stored in ``multiple_logged_datasets`` (, which is essentially the same with the case of using ``single_logged_dataset``).